Medium Articles

 In a world rapidly embracing Voice User Interfaces (VUIs) like Alexa, we must ask: are these technologies truly designed for everyone?
 In this article, I explore the biases inherent in voice recognition systems, using a real-world example to highlight their limitations.
 From human factors engineering principles to AI design flaws, I challenge the assumptions behind AI’s “intelligence” and argue that inclusivity needs to be the cornerstone of future tech design.

-Designing a Tailored RFP Site for Faux Arts Design: A UX Journey
+Designing a Tailored RFP Site for Faux Arts Design

 In this article, I share the process of designing a custom RFP site for FAD, crafted to pitch her project to AMAN Resorts.
 From overcoming cultural design challenges to aligning with AMAN's minimalist luxury ethos, this piece explores how careful UX decisions led to a design that met the needs of both the client and the intended audience.
 It’s a deep dive into balancing aesthetic values with user-centered functionality in a high-profile project.